 Once your project is connected to your Thunkable app, we recommend that you do a simple test and save a value into your database.
 It should appear in your data tab in your Firebase console.

-Ask Firebase to stop listening to a specific
+Ask Firebase to stop listening to a specifickeyfor changes in the database

 You might want to split your database into smaller spaces, also known as project buckets.
 To do this, you would need to save your value as an object and use the create object block to create your project bucket.
 More details in this post.